- UH Mānoa Student Conduct Code

 EP 2.210 Use and Management of Information Technology Resources

-EP 2.210 Use and Management of Information Technology Resources creates the basis for such an environment by outlining the philosophy and general principles for appropriate use and management of information technology resources by University faculty, staff and students.
+EP 2.210 Use and Management of Information Technology Resources (PDF) creates the basis for such an environment by outlining the philosophy and general principles for appropriate use and management of information technology resources by University faculty, staff and students.
 It applies to all computing, information and network systems and services owned or administered by the University of Hawaiʻi, as well as to individual activities that take place over the Internet or other external network connections using University systems, connections or user accounts.

 The same legal and policy standards that define intimidation, harassment or invasion of privacy apply to the electronic environment.
 For example, persistence in sending unwanted email constitutes harassment and is unacceptable if not illegal.
 Display of sexually explicit images or sounds where others can see or hear them may create a hostile environment and could constitute sexual harassment according to University policies on sexual harassment.
 An obscene email is comparable to obscene phone calls or letters.
 Laws relating to child pornography, obscenity and defamation apply in electronic environments and the University will willingly cooperate in the prosecution of individuals formally charged with such offenses.